bnb-chain/bnb-chain.github.io/docs/truffle-new.md

 ## Creation

-For creating a scaffold project for getting started, you can use the [Truffle Boxes](https://trufflesuite.com/boxes), BSC Starter Box for an eample template to start devloping on BNB Smart Chain.
+For creating a scaffold project for getting started, you can use the [Truffle Boxes](https://trufflesuite.com/boxes), BSC Starter Box which is a boilerplate to jump start development on the BNB Smart Chain.

 For this tutorial, we have used the [MetaCoin box](https://trufflesuite.com/boxes/metacoin) as an example, which creates a token that can be transferred between accounts.
 Use the command ```truffle unbox metacoin``` to unbox the metacoin box.